RatingWidget/wordpress-plugin/readme.txt

 == Change Log ==

+= 2.6.1 - 2015-09-09 =
+* Fix: Mistakenly left PHP errors flag on which caused showing all site's PHP warnings and notices.
+Sorry :(
+* Fix: Removed duplicated handler from live preview JS.

-= 2.6.0 - 2015-09-01 =
+= 2.6.0 - 2015-09-09 =
+* New: Added comments “Moderator Only” mode.
+To enable admin only voting on comment ratings.
+* Update: Modified Power-User settings custom image example images URLs to the default yellow medium ratings.
+* Optimization: Removed old unused code.
 * Update: Code modernization + added regions for better folding during editing.
-* Optimization: Removed old unused code.
-* Update: Modified Power-User settings custom image example images URLs to the default yellow medium ratings.
 * Optimization: Removed all reports' API calls and rendering, since it's not relevant for the free version.
 * Fix: Fixed the remove criterion button in the live preview by adding display: block.
 Without display: block, the button doesn't work work well in Chrome.
+* Update: Finally officially removed all ratings boosting functionality.
 * Update: Fully integrated Freemius.
-* Update: Officially removed all ratings boosting functionality.

 = 2.5.9 - 2015-07-28 =
 * New: Added “review mode” for comment ratings so users can submit a rating with their comments.